YosriKHALFA/Angular4-Firebase-Full-Site/README.md

-# Employees application using Angular 4 and Firebases
+# Employees application using Angular 4 and Firebase

 ## Screenshot :